isomerpages/moe-unitysec/_students/Sports and Games/Football.md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>At Unity Secondary, we see football as a powerful platform for holistic
+<p>At Unity Secondary School, we see football as a powerful platform for
-growth.
+holistic growth.
 Our program instills values like resilience, teamwork, and respect, preparing students to succeed not only in sports but in every aspect of their lives.
 Every training session and match provides opportunities for our players to practice discipline, perseverance, and sportsmanship, creating a foundation for success beyond the pitch.</p>
 </td>
 </tr>
 <tr>